apache/beam/learning/prompts/documentation-lookup/05_basic_ptransforms.md

 3. Parallel execution: Designed for distributed processing, allowing simultaneous execution across multiple workers.
 4. Scalability: Able to handle extensive data and suitable for both batch and streaming data.

-The Beam SDKs contain different transforms that you can apply to your pipeline’s PCollections.
+The Beam SDKs contain different transforms that you can apply to your pipeline’s `PCollection` objects.
 The following list includes common transform types:
  - [Source transforms](https://beam.apache.org/documentation/programming-guide/#pipeline-io) such as `TextIO.Read` and `Create`.
 A source transform conceptually has no input.
  - [Processing and conversion operations](https://beam.apache.org/documentation/programming-guide/#core-beam-transforms) such as `ParDo`, `GroupByKey`, `CoGroupByKey`, `Combine`, and `Count`.
  - [Outputting transforms](https://beam.apache.org/documentation/programming-guide/#pipeline-io) such as `TextIO.Write`.